 As has already happened for other updates in the railway sector, you have to expect that the manufacturers of these vehicles require the early implementation of the new rule before it becomes mandatory, given the time of completion of projects, the large number of components present and rather long lifetime of railway vehicles.

 EMC News: appliances up to 6 GHz and new standards for measurement methods

 EN 50121-3-2, concerning the electromagnetic compatibility, in the new version makes some substantial changes compared to the previous edition.

-It then goes from ’ application of a rule of "niche", which concerns scientific equipment and measuring instruments, all ’ application of a rule more general and widespread, that covers among other things all consumer equipment.
+It then passes by the application of a rule of "niche", which concerns scientific equipment and measuring instruments, the application of a rule more general and widespread, that covers among other things all consumer equipment.

 A tendency to converge towards a unique standardization

 The last amendment shows how a process of convergence towards a unified way to perform measurements in products belonging to different categories and scopes, accordingly, fall under different directives.
 In this way the regulations follow the technical evolution and costume in place, in which the same dominant technologies permeate various areas and, at the same time, see live increasingly distinct time scopes.
-For example, all commonly used tablet ’, Laptops and wireless technologies on trains, planes and yachts.
+For example, to the common use of tablet, Laptops and wireless technologies on trains, planes and yachts.

 A similar process of convergence is occurring even in the military, for example, in the case of equipment of various kinds provided to law enforcement and military bodies.
 According to current European legislation these equipments are exempted from compliance with the same limitations and the same criteria to which are subject electronic devices for civil use; However, in order to avoid electromagnetic compatibility issues that otherwise would have occurred, in recent years, is often asked to certify also the equipment according to the standards of civilian equipment.